alemart/encantar-js/docs/faq.md

 No. That is an additional permission only granted by the author of the library.
 Others may receive that additional permission by purchasing the Professional Edition themselves.

+### What if I'm making applications for clients?

+Ask yourself: who is going to distribute the application?

+Whoever distributes a proprietary application to others must have a license key.
+Browser delivery counts as distribution.
+If your clients are distributing proprietary applications (for example, through their own domain or app store account), then each of your clients needs their own license key.
+If you are the one distributing proprietary applications, then you need your own license key.

+License keys are not transferable.
+A separate license key is required for each client who distributes proprietary applications.
+You can ask your client to buy a license key.

+If you have your own license key, your client doesn't need a separate license key if you are going to distribute the application through your own domain and under your name.
+In this case, you, the author of the application, must be able to distribute that application under your name (not under the name of your client).

+A license key may be issued to an individual or to a company.
+The licensee must be the one distributing the application.

 ### Any limits on the number of applications, deployments, or end users?

 No, the license imposes no such limits.
 It's a great deal.